Leica M Monochrom (Typ 246)

 The Leica M Monochrom (Typ 246) is a digital rangefinder camera manufactured by Leica Camera.
 It was released on 30 April 2015.
 The Leica M Monochrom (Typ 246) uses a full frame 24 Megapixels CMOS sensor that, like its predecessor the Leica M Monochrom, has no color filter array.
 It is therefore Leica's second black and white only camera.
 It is essentially a monochrome only version of the Leica M (Typ 240).
 The M Monochrom (Typ 246) offers an increase in ISO range up to ISO 25,000, a new 3 inches 921,000-dot LCD screen and live view shooting including focus peaking and 10x magnification.
 Also included is full HD video recording.

 The Monochrom (Typ 246) is the successor of the Leica M Monochrom.
+It was succeeded by the Leica M10 Monochrom.